NicolasKargruber/Pomodorini/README.md

 - Enjoy stimulating breaks that refresh your mind. 🎢 ⏰
 - Maintain a healthy work-rest balance for sustained focus. ⚖️

-### ➡️ Find your ideal flow, grow your own Pomodorino, and break free from hyperfocus! 🍅🕒 ⬅️
+### ➡️ Find your ideal flow, grow your Pomodorini, and break free from hyperfocus! 🍅🕒 ⬅️